11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 Counting your blessings is a wonderful and easy way to cultivate gratitude.

-Start each day by taking a few minutes to think about the things you are grateful for.
-This can be anything from your health to your family and friends, or even simple things like having a roof over your head and food on the table.
-You’ll be surprised by how many things in your everyday life you can feel grateful for when you start looking for them!
+Start each day by taking a few minutes to think about what you are grateful for.
+You can be grateful for anything from your health to your family and friends or simple things like having a roof over your head and food on the table.

 If you struggle to find things to be grateful for, try thinking about the things in your life that you are lucky to have – people and items, tangible and intangible, whose absence would make your life much harder.